ahmadsolehin/PHP-and-Ajax-Asynchronous-File-Upload-using-jQuery/README.md

 - Installing is real simple
 - Just add the source code to your php root directly and your done.

-Thank you for the donwload, keep learning...!!
+Thank you for the download, keep learning...!!